 Savvy travellers are increasingly on the lookout for multi-generational, immersive and bespoke experiences.
-This spring, families can find the complete package for an adventure extraordinaire through Burgundy aboard Belmond Afloat in France.
+This spring, families can find the complete package for an adventure extraordinaire through Burgundy aboard Afloat in France.

 Drifting through tranquil forests, past bright fields of sunflowers or hilltop châteaux, exploring medieval villages or famous vineyards then returning to your floating villa for a gourmet dinner—this is an idyllic way to discover the hidden canals and waterways of France.

-Seven luxurious barges make up the Belmond Afloat in France fleet.
-Each has its own rich, unique character; from the Provençal charm of the petite Belmond Alouette to the adventurous spirit of the grand Belmond Napoléon.
+Seven luxurious barges make up the Afloat in France fleet.
+Each has its own rich, unique character; from the Provençal charm of the petite Alouette to the adventurous spirit of the grand Napoléon.
 Experience true indulgence as you traverse the waterways of Burgundy, Provence, Alsace, Champagne, Franche-Comté and the Languedoc.

 Activities are usually planned for the afternoons, and could include indoor or outdoor karting, tree-climbing or horse-riding through the picturesque countryside.
 Water parks in the South of France and Burgundy provide refreshing fun, while a big favourite among teens is kayaking or canoeing on a nearby lake or river.